• 12 min read

 Blog Main

-Demand for solar is expanding and companies young and not-so-young are scrambling to carve a niche for themselves.
+The solar market has never been more competitive.
 With all the competition, it can be difficult to stand out from the crowd and get potential customers — aka leads — to consider your business.

-The process of generating leads is, in fact, one of the most challenging aspects of getting started in solar sales and installation.
+The process of solar lead generation is, in fact, one of the most challenging aspects of getting started in solar sales and installation.
 And with the average cost of solar leads approaching $2,000 in some areas, it’s critical to get it right.

 There are two basic ways to get leads: generating your own and buying them.